Mikheil Saakashvili: Return to Ukraine

-In May 2019, Ukraine's new president, Volodymyr Zelensky, restored Saakashvili's Ukrainian citizenship.
+In May 2019, Ukraine's new president, Volodymyr Zelenskyy, restored Saakashvili's Ukrainian citizenship.
 On 29 May 2019, Saakashvili returned to Ukraine; but he soon stated that he had no political ambitions in Ukraine.

 On 4 June, Kyiv Mayor Vitali Klitschko offered Saakashvili to join the leadership of his UDAR party and to take part in the July 2019 early parliamentary elections.
 Saakashvili turned down the offer.
 In these elections Saakashvili headed the party list of Movement of New Forces.
 The party received 0.46% of the total votes and no seats.
 Two days before the election, Saakashvili had called on his supporters to vote for the Servant of the People party at the election.
 (Servant of the People won the election with 43.16% of the votes.)

-Saakashvili wrote on his Facebook page on 22 April 2020 that he had received a proposal from President Zelensky to become Vice Prime Minister of Ukraine for reforms in the Shmyhal Government.
+Saakashvili wrote on his Facebook page on 22 April 2020 that he had received a proposal from President Zelenskyy to become Vice Prime Minister of Ukraine for reforms in the Shmyhal Government.
 Saakashvili told the Financial Times newspaper: "The president wants me to be in charge of talks with the IMF … I have experience."
 The Ukrainian parliament did not consider the issue at its meetings on 24 and 30 April 2020.
-On 7 May 2020, President Zelensky appointed Saakashvili head of the executive committee of the National Reform Council.
+On 7 May 2020, President Zelenskyy appointed Saakashvili head of the executive committee of the National Reform Council.